There are plenty of things you can buy quite

 isotope called Americium 241 (Am-241).
 The tiny radioactive pellet emits

 alpha and low energy gamma rays, which are mostly absorbed by the detector module's metal

 casing.
-However, very small amounts of radioactivity can escape and may be detected using instruments with highly sensitive ‘Pancake’ type probes.
-Unfortunately these tend to be rather expensive and the probes are often delicate and easily damaged.
+However, very small amounts of radioactivity can escape and may be detected using instruments with highly sensitive ‘Pancake’ and scintillation type probes.
+Unfortunately these tend to be quite expensive and the probes are often delicate and easily damaged.

 Another household product, available from most supermarkets, which emits very low-level

 radioactivity is ‘Lo Salt’, the low sodium alternative to common table salt.